0AnonymousSite0/QA_for_CCLR/README.md

 ↑↑↑The third data layer of the knowledge graph

-# 5. Test dataset development
+# 5. Reuse of the CCLR QA dataset

 Our dataset is specifically tailored to the CCLR domain and encompasses 6,339 questions while other notable datasets such as c-eval typically consist of approximately 500 questions within a singular domain.